epdoc/std/fs/README.md

 ### Factory Functions

-- `fsitem(path: string): FSItem`: Creates an FSItem instance for the given path
+- `fileSpec(path: string): FileSpec`: Creates an FileSpec instance for the given path
 - `fsbytes(buffer: Buffer): FSBytes`: Creates an FSBytes instance for the given buffer

 ### Types and Interfaces